parentingteensandtweens.com

 Don’t minimize or judge their experience

 Teens tend to go through a lot of different emotions and social interactions that can really throw their lives for a loop.
-Some of it may seem silly or shallow, but try to remember what it was like when you were there age.
+Some of it may seem silly or shallow but try to remember what it was like when you were their age.

 It’s hard to think beyond these high school years and it can feel to them like certain things really are the end of the world.
 You know better, but it’s not helpful if we become condescending.
 It will only push them away.